tochikuji/tochikuji.github.io/index.md

 My name is Aiga SUZUKI (鈴木 藍雅 in Japanese Kanji), currently a postdoctoral research fellow at  Artificial Intelligence Research Center of the National Institute of Advanced Science and Technology (AIRC, AIST), supported by JSPS Research Fellowship.

+I received a Ph.
+D. degree in Engineering from University of Tsukuba, Japan in 2022.

-I also working as a freelance R&D software engineer and a lecturer in mathematics/computer science.
+I also working as a freelance R&D software engineer and a lecturer in applied mathematics/computer science.

 ----